SpaceKrakens/SKON/README.md

 ###Arrays

-Arrays are written as data surrounded by square parenthesies with every entry separated by a comma.
+Arrays are written as data surrounded by square parenthesises with every entry separated by a comma.

-The data type of an array in inferred by the first entrys type.
+The data type of an array in inferred by the first entry's type.
 Even arrays of arrays or maps are possible, should the need for complex arrays arise.

 ```
 [